Something went wrong

 Short Term Trends

-Albany’s overall fuel oil consumption changes annually based on the severity of the winter.
-As the temperature outside dips, homes’ boilers need to burn increasing amounts of oil to maintain a constant interior temperature.
+Albany’s overall oil use fluctuates yearly primarily depending on how cold each winter is.
+As the temperature outside gets more chilly, homes’ boilers need to burn more and more oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Albany was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Albany County Average Winter Temperature